Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Setup

 \subsection{Inference Methods}

-The approximate \emph{Bayesian} inference methods that we analyzed are listed in Tab. \ref{tab:nn_places365}.
-Each inference method is based on a \emph{ResNet50} network architecture.
+The approximate Bayesian inference methods that we analyzed are listed in Table~\ref{tab:nn_places365}.
 MCDO-$\gamma$\% is the MC dropout model with dropout rate $\gamma$\%, applied to each layer of the CNN encoders except for the last one (same dropout rate for all layers).
 For MultiSWAG, the approximate posterior is a mixture \eqref{eq:MultiSWAGPosterior} of $K = 10$ Gaussians.
-The test accuracy on the Places365 test set of each inference method is evaluated on the predictive distribution in Eq.\eqref{eq:PredictiveEstimator}, that we approximate with $T= 50$ MC samples.
+In Table~\ref{tab:nn_places365}, the test accuracy of ResNet50 on the Places365 test set with each inference method is evaluated according to Eq.\eqref{eq:PredictiveEstimator} with $T= 50$ MC samples.